gabrielfalcao/bose/functional_tests/doc_tests/test_issue142/errorclass_failure.rst

     >>> todo_test = os.path.join(support, 'errorclass_failing_test.py')
     >>> misc_test = os.path.join(support, 'errorclass_tests.py')

-bose.plugins.errorclass.ErrorClass has an argument ``isfailure``.
+psychoacoustics.plugins.errorclass.ErrorClass has an argument ``isfailure``.
 With a true isfailure, when the errorclass' exception is raised by a test, tracebacks are printed.